ramapriyan912001/tp/docs/DeveloperGuide.md

   * 2c1.
 AWE shows an error message asking user to enter `findcontacts` or `contacts` command first.
     <br>Use case ends.

-**Use case: UC3 - Edit a person**
+**Use case: UC3 - Edit a contact**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. AWE shows a list of contacts
+2. AWE shows a list of contacts.
-3. User requests to edit a specific contacts in the list
+3. User requests to edit a specific contact in the list.
-4. User enters edited information
+4. User enters edited information.
-5. AWE edits the contacts
+5. AWE edits the contacts.
    <br>Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
   <br>Use case ends.
-* 2b.
+* 3a.
 The given index is invalid.
-    * 2b1.
+    * 3a1.
 AWE shows an error message.
       <br>Use case resumes at step 2.
-* 2c.
+* 3b.
 The given information has an invalid format.
-    * 2c1.
+    * 3b1.
 AWE shows an error message.
       Use case resumes at step 2.
-* 2d.
+* 3c.
 User is not viewing a list of contacts when entering command.
-  * 2d1.
+  * 3c1.
 AWE shows an error message asking user to enter `findcontacts` or `contacts` command first.
     <br>Use case ends.

 **Use case: UC4 - Find contacts**